msridhar/NullAway-wiki/Configuration.md

 The list of packages that should be considered properly annotated according to the NullAway convention (every possibly null parameter / return / field annotated `@Nullable`).
 E.g., `-XepOpt:NullAway:AnnotatedPackages=com.foo,org.bar`.

 This option supports [restricted regexp syntax](#restricted-regexp-package-patterns).

+### Only `@NullMarked` (Version 0.12.3 and after)

+  - `-XepOpt:NullAway:OnlyNullMarked=true`

+This option indicates that the `AnnotatedPackages` flag has been deliberately omitted, and that NullAway can proceed with only treating `@NullMarked` code as annotated, in accordance with the JSpecify specification.
+If this option is passed, the `AnnotatedPackages` flag _cannot_ be passed.
+Note that even if this flag is omitted (and `AnnotatedPackages` is passed), any `@NullMarked` code will still be treated as annotated.

+As JSpecify annotations become more widely adopted, eventually NullAway may remove this flag as it may become unnecessary.

 ### Unannotated Sub-packages